wolfcms/docs.wolfcms.org/source/functions.rst

 next()
 ------

-Wolf provides a simple **previous** and **next** function. next returns an array of values relating to the page following the current page, if it exists.
+Wolf provides a simple :ref:`previous()` and ``next()`` function. next returns an array of values relating to the page following the current page, if it exists.
 It is thus not used on its own, but normally would be used in the Layout to provide a link to the **next* page.

 Example
 +++++++